Trams in Gotha: Lines

 Since the timetable change on 13 December 2009, there has been only one pair of line 4 trains each day via Krankenhaus.
 At other times, travellers to/from Krankenhaus must change to line 1 in Sundhausen.

 The old line 3 linked the Huttenstraße with Hauptfriedhof with one intermediate stop, and was shut down on 30 June 1985.
 From 1 June 1985 to 1991, a SEV line 3 led from the old Busbahnhof to Hauptfriedhof.
 Today, this route is operated on Monday to Saturday by city bus line F and the evening line, on Monday to Friday by city bus line E, and on Sundays by city bus line B.

 The branch line in Waltershausen formerly belonging to line 4 (between Waltershausen Bahnhof and Waltershausen-Gleisdreieck) has operated since August 2007 as line 6.

+Rolling stock

+The fleet consists of three former Rhein-Neckar-Verkehr Düwag GT8 trams, 11 Tatra KT4D trams, and six Schindler trams formerly operated in Basel.
+As of July 2023, two of the former Basel trams are in active service, with one further tram planned to enter service in July 2023 and three trams awaiting refurbishment.
+Four Stadler Tramlink bi-directional trams were ordered in 2025, with deliveries planned for 2025 and 2026.